 This option would not require dischargers to conduct a series of potentially costly accelerated monitoring tests to determine if toxicity is persistent, as described in Option 2.
 Avoiding accelerated monitoring tests could potentially lead to cost savings for dischargers as accelerated monitoring tests may be expensive and each test may be subject to additional violations.

 A possible disadvantage of this option is that it may take up to two months to determine the presence of persistent toxicity and trigger a required TRE.
-As a result of waiting until there are two violations, the start of a TRE process could be delayed.
+As a result of waiting until there are two effluent limitation violations or a failure to meet targets twice, the start of a TRE process could be delayed.
 However, under most of the current permits that were reviewed, an accelerated monitoring process may take up to eight weeks before determining that a discharger is required to conduct a TRE.

 Option 2: Require accelerated monitoring for TRE determination.

 Similar to Option 1, a TRE would be required for dischargers whenever there is evidence of persistent toxicity.
-To determine if toxicity is persistent, whenever a discharger has a MDEL or MMEL violation for chronic or acute toxicity the discharger would be required to conduct a series of accelerated monitoring tests in accordance with a TRE determination monitoring schedule.
+To determine if toxicity is persistent, whenever a discharger has a MDEL or MMEL violation for chronic or acute toxicity, or fails to meet the MDET or MMET for chronic toxicity the discharger would be required to conduct a series of accelerated monitoring tests in accordance with a TRE determination monitoring schedule.

 A TRE determination monitoring schedule would consist of four chronic or acute toxicity tests, conducted at a maximum of 10-day intervals, over a period of 45 days.
-If any of the TRE determination monitoring test were to result in a fail at the IWC, the discharger would be required to initiate a TRE, and any further accelerated monitoring tests would be waived.
+If any of the TRE determination monitoring tests were to result in a fail at the IWC, the discharger would be required to initiate a TRE, and any further accelerated monitoring tests would be waived.
 The TRE would be in accordance with a TRE Workplan approved by the Regional Water Board.

 This option would provide a consistent statewide method for determining when a TRE is required, helping to achieve the goal of regulatory uniformity.
-Accelerated monitoring provides a quick response to any MMEL or MDEL violation and ensures that a TRE is initiated whenever the presence of toxicity is discovered in an effluent.
+Accelerated monitoring provides a quick response to any MDET or MMET non-attainment or MMEL or MDEL violation and ensures that a TRE is initiated whenever the presence of toxicity is discovered in an effluent.
 This option could result in significant costs to dischargers for conducting accelerated monitoring.
 In addition, each accelerated monitoring tests would be subject to potential MMEL and MDEL violations.
 Whenever a discharger is conducting accelerated monitoring in accordance with a TRE determination monitoring schedule, it may be difficult to separate routine monitoring from accelerated monitoring tests.

 Option 3: No Action